-If you’re looking for more TouchDesigner tips and tricks along the lines of our recent post TouchDesigner Beginner Tricks & Custom Parameters You Should Know, don’t touch that dial!
+If you’re looking for more TouchDesigner tips and tricks along the lines of our recent post TouchDesigner Beginner Tricks & Custom Parameters You Should Know or our TouchDesigner starter course, don’t touch that dial!
 As you get more comfortable with the program, you may find yourself looking for ways to create more advanced functionality or shortcuts to achieving common goals.
 In this post, we’ll take a look at several tricks and operators that you should know in TouchDesigner that fall on the advanced beginner to intermediate side of things.

 The Shuffle CHOP: Reorganize Your CHOP Channels and Samples

 The Shuffle CHOP is a useful CHOP that can reorganize the samples in a set of channels.
 One of the most common uses of the Shuffle CHOP is to swap the incoming CHOP channels and samples — meaning that if you have four incoming channels as in the example below, you’ll end up with a single channel with four samples.

 In the example below, we use this functionality to create a simple displacement effect.
 The shuffled CHOP channel is converted to a TOP texture via a CHOP To TOP, which is used as the displace image input to the Displace TOP.
 By starting the CHOP network off with a constant CHOP, we have the ability to control the vertical displacement of each of the four “slices” of the image.

 In this second example, instead of using a Constant CHOP with static/user controllable values, we’ve plugged in a Beat CHOP which is outputting tempo-synced sine waves.
 In this case, the texture is used both for a Displace TOP and a Remap TOP, to showcase another application of the effect.